Explanation

 "It is especially useful, along with the Category Development Index (CDI), in deciding media allocations and how much advertising or other promotion effort to put in different market areas."

-(The above from Professor Govoni's website).
+(The above is from Professor Govoni's website).

 To find out your product's brand sales in a specific geographic region you may have to make some educated assumptions after looking at the following resources: